 A37) The local authority with the highest traffic level is Hampshire with 9.56 billion vehicle miles.
 Hampshire is followed by Kent (9.25 billion vehicle miles) and Essex (9.04 billion vehicle miles).

-The percentage of cars exceeding the speed limit on motorways in 2014 was greatest between 8pm and 9pm at 52 per cent.
+The percentage of cars exceeding the speed limit on motorways in 2015 was greatest between 10pm and midnight at 56 per cent.
 The time period with the lowest proportion of cars exceeding the speed limit was 7am to 8am at 35 per cent.

 A39) In 2015, 0.4 per cent of all traffic on British roads was estimated to be accounted for by foreign registered vehicles.
 HGV traffic has the highest proportion of foreign registered vehicles.
 In 2015, 4.8 per cent of HGV traffic was estimated to be foreign registered, an increase of 1.5 per cent compared to 2013, the largest increase of any vehicle type.